clarisma/just-the-docs/gol/query/map.md

 <blockquote class="important" markdown="1">

-If you are using map tiles provided by a third party, be sure to follow their tile usage policy and provide proper attribution.
+If you are using map tiles provided by a third party, be sure to follow their tile usage policy and provide proper attribution (For the OpenStreetMap default style, please see ([Policy for OSM Tiles](https://operations.osmfoundation.org/policies/tiles/)).

 </blockquote>